iliapopov17/iliapopov17.github.io/_portfolio/portfolio-3.md

 - Filter FASTQ files based on GC content, sequence length, and quality score.
 - Specify custom ranges for GC content and sequence length.
 - Set a minimum quality score threshold for sequences.

 ### FASTA File Manipulation
 - Get quick info on each sequence in FASTA file.
 - Convert multiline FASTA files to one-line format.
 - Shift the start position of one-line FASTA sequences by a specified amount.

 ### BLAST Output Parsing
 - Extract the top hit for each query from BLAST output files.
 - Results are sorted alphabetically for easy analysis.

 ### DNA, RNA & amino acid classes
-- Calculates GC content in DNA and RNA sequences
+- Calculates GC content in DNA and RNA sequences.
-- Prints complement sequence for DNA
+- Prints complement sequence for DNA.
-- Transcribes DNA sequence to RNA
+- Transcribes DNA sequence to RNA.
-- Prints RNA sequence in codons
+- Prints RNA sequence in codons.
-- Finds motifs in nucleic acids sequences
+- Finds motifs in nucleic acids sequences.
-- Translates RNA sequence to amino acid (without biological meaning, it does it "dumbly")
+- Translates RNA sequence to amino acid (without biological meaning, it does it "dumbly").
-- Calculates molecular weight of amino acid sequence
+- Calculates molecular weight of amino acid sequence.

 ### Custom RandomForestClassifier
-- Self written implementation of RandomForestClassifier
+- Self written implementation of RandomForestClassifier.
-- Has parallelisation functionality (speeds up 2 times when specifying 2 threads)
+- Has parallelisation functionality (speeds up 2 times when specifying 2 threads).